isg-software/tablesorter-pagercontrols/README.md

 		* Only in this case, the following pager plug-in's optional feature is available: The current page number and/or current number of the first line may be inserted as input fields.
 The user can then enter a number and press return in order to directly switch to the desired page (resp. page holding the desired line).

+## Dependencies

+* Needs [tablesorter][npm_tablesorter].
+Tested with 2.28.4, and requires at least this version for the option `outputFiltered` to work.
+If you don't use the filter widget or you don't need a different page display for filtered tables, this should also be compatible with earlier versions of tablesorter.
+* Needs [jQuery][npm_jquery].
+Tested with jQuery 3 (the NPM module definces a dependency to jquery V3.x.x), but should also be compatible with some earlier versions.

 ## Usage